Soap & Specialty Gifts

 Ever since I was a little girl, I hated the way soap felt on my skin.
-I always felt like I was covered in wax and never felt clean.
-When I was old enough to ride my bike, I would ride to the local drug store and use my allowance to buy strawberry shampoo.
-This was long before body washes were a thing.
-In 2008, I became aware of ingredients and the impact they can have.
-At the time, it was hard to find natural products, and the ones that were available were usually lavender.
-I hated lavender.
-Fortunately, I found "The Nova Studio," which was a local soapmaking studio.
+The best way to describe it was to say I felt like I was covered in wax and and my skin itched all the time - I never felt clean.
+When I was old enough to ride my bike, I would go to the local drug store and use my allowance to buy strawberry shampoo.
+This was long before body wash was a thing.
+In 2008, I became aware of ingredients and the impact they can have on our skin and health.
+At the time, it was hard to find natural products, and the ones that were available were usually scented with lavender.
+I hated lavender!
+Fortunately, I found "The Nova Studio," which was a local business that taught bath & body classes.
 I was obsessed and spent over a year taking and re-taking classes to learn everything I could.
 The rest is history as I have been designing, creating, experimenting, testing, and making soap ever since.
 I love that I can be creative and customize the ingredients and scents I want.
 I have made other bath and body products along the way, but soap will always be my first love.

 How did you come up with your name and logo?